7 Screen-Free Playtime Ideas With Kids Fort Building Kits

 When the weather isn’t cooperating, you can bring the outdoors inside!
-Think of some of your kids’ favorite things to do outside and use a fort kit to re-create that in the house.
+Think of some of your kids’ favorite things to do outside and use your fort kit to re-create the activity in the house.

-Maybe your children enjoy the thrill of fishing at the lake and the excitement of catching something?
-If so, you can use a fort kit to build a “lake” and cover it in the fabric of your choosing.
-Make sure it’s high enough that you or another child can hide in it.
-Next, get creative and construct a fishing pole with a "hook" at the end.
-Have the kids go fishing while you hide in the lake and attach different surprises to their pole for them to catch!
+For example, perhaps your children enjoy the thrill of fishing at the lake.
+They love the excitement of possibly catching something big, baiting the hook and waiting for the eventual tug on the fishing line so they can reel it in!
+If so, you can use your Fort Magic kit to build a “lake” in your living room and cover it in the fabric of your choosing (make sure your lake is high enough so you can hide underneath the fabric!)
+Next, get creative with the kiddos and construct your Fort Magic boat and fishing pole with a hook using paper or cardboard, paints or markers.
+You can design all kinds of fish species and bait for hooking them!
+Then have the kids go fishing while you hide in the lake and take the bait and attach different surprises for them to catch!

 Your kids will love the thrill of spending the day “traveling around the world” or into outer space!
 Build a pirate ship and sail to undiscovered lands or fly a plane over Machu Picchu.
 Build a submarine to take you down to the ruins of the Titanic or ride a riverboat down the canals in Venice.
 You can even design a time machine to take you back to when dinosaurs roamed the earth!

 3. Set Up Your Own Restaurant